HomeMy WebLinkAbout2023-07-18 Planning Board Minutes (Final)Town of Danby Planning Board

 zoning with Sue Beeners.
 Unfortunately it was not correctly filed with the county and

-became void a er 1 year.
+became void after 1 year.

 Planner West clarified that this is just a sketch review.